 3. Access to a larger talent pool

-Multinational corporations are also known to hire only the best talent from around the world, which allows management to provide the best technical knowledge and innovative thinking to their product or service.
+Multinational corporations are also known to hire the best talent from around the world, which allows management to provide the best technical knowledge and innovative thinking to its product or service.

 4. Avoidance of tariffs